brucec0des/SAS-Python-Tableau-Harry-Potter-Project/README.md

 ## Project Overview

 This project is an end-to-end data analysis solution designed to extract critical business insights from the Ministry of Magic's HR database.
-I utilized Python & AI for dataset creation, data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions, and Tableau to data visualization.
-This project helped me to refine my skills in data manipulation, SQL querying, and data pipeline creation while utilizing AI when appropriate to increase efficiency.
+I utilized Python & AI for dataset creation, data processing and analysis, SAS for advanced querying, and structured problem-solving techniques to solve key business questions, and Tableau to data visualization.
+This project helped me to refine my skills in data manipulation, SAS querying, and data pipeline creation while utilizing AI when appropriate to increase efficiency.

 ![Dashboard Preview](https://github.com/brucec0des/SQL-Python-Tableau-Harry-Potter-Project/blob/main/ASSETS/HR%20%20Summary.png)